-- 3. Open the main valve slowly to avoid a fast rush of propane to the excess flow valve causing propane freeze up.
+- 1. Check that ALL fittings are tight. - Check that ALL connections are tested with a propane leak detector (or soapy water) solution. - 3.
+Open the main valve slowly to avoid a fast rush of propane to the excess flow valve causing propane freeze up.
 If you experience a propane "freeze-up," close the main valve and wait at least fifteen (15) minutes before trying again.
-Refer to the regulator manufacturer's operator manual. - Listen carefully a "hissing" sound longer than one second may indicate a propane 4. leak.
+Refer to the regulator manufacturer's operator manual. - 4.
+Listen carefully a "hissing" sound longer than one second may indicate a propane leak.
 If you feel there may be a leak present, close the valve and contact your dealer or qualified propane technician for repair assistance.